 Lachy: The Lachy or Lendians were a West Slavic tribe who lived in the area of East Lesser Poland and Cherven Towns (Ukraine) between the 7th and 11th centuries.
 Lachy is the plural of Lach, a term for ethnic Poles

 There are three kinds of Lachy, the Sądeckie, Limanowa and Szczyrzyc.
 These groups of people are situated between Krakow, the Gorals and Nowy Sącz area in Lesser Poland.
 Although they have borrowed some costume elements from their neighbours, they have retained their own identity.

 Szczyrzyc Lachy: Szczyrzyc is a village in Lesser Poland, 36 km from Krakow.
 The village was founded in the 14th century.

-Women’s costume: The women had linen skirts with white embroidered aprons, short green damask bodices, and white tulle or cotton kerchiefs with white work embroidery.
-Young maidens wore black bodices with bead work and floral printed skirts, no aprons or headdress.
+Women’s costume: The women had linen skirts with white embroidered aprons, short green damask bodices, and white tulle or cotton headscarves with white work embroidery.
+Young maidens wore black bodices with bead work and floral printed skirts, but they had no aprons or headdress.